jackmiller2708/Programming/Roadmap.md

- This will be a roadmap for programming in general and not actually tied down to a specific field.
+ This will be a roadmap for programming in general that would be a guide for progressing the software engineer ladder.

  ---
-## Chapter 1: Fundamentals of Programming
+## Chapter 1: Fundamentals

 - Section 0: Intro
 	- Day 0: [[Mindsets and Programming Paradigms]]